sinholic/take-home-assignment/README.md

 **FOR FRONTEND**
 The front-end does not need to be fancy.
 Please use NextJS template for the frontend.

+**METRICS**
+You will be assessed based on:
+- clean code
+- good design of databases etc.
+- error handling
+- threading safety
+- coding best practices / design patterns

 **BONUS - STRETCH PROJECT**
 Create a form that after submitting with the relevant interview details (interview questions, max video length) generates a unique URL that allows companies to share the link to candidates.